jdtonkin/jdtonkin.github.io/index.md

     </div>

     <div style="float:right; width:65%;">
         <p>I study factors that promote and maintain biodiversity from a community, metacommunity and macroecological perspective.
-My research has mostly focused on running water ecosystems, but my interests are question focused, not system specific.
+My research has mostly focused on running water ecosystems, but my interests are question focused, not system specific. </p>

-        I am currently a postdoctoral researcher at <a href="http://www.senckenberg.de/root/index.php?page_id=71">Senckenberg</a> Research Institute and Natural History Museum in Germany.
-I’m based in the River Ecology and Conservation [Department](http://www.senckenberg.de/root/index.php?page_id=5217&organisation=true&institutID=1&abteilungID=26) in Gelnhausen, Germany.
-You can read more about [me](about) (including contact details), my [research](research), and my [publications](publications) on my website.
+        <p>I am currently a postdoctoral researcher at <a href="http://www.senckenberg.de/root/index.php?page_id=71">Senckenberg</a> Research Institute and Natural History Museum in Germany.
+I’m based in the River Ecology and Conservation <a href="http://www.senckenberg.de/root/index.php?page_id=5217&organisation=true&institutID=1&abteilungID=26">Department</a> in Gelnhausen, Germany.
+You can read more about <a href="/about">me</a> (including contact details), my <a href="/research">research</a>, and my <a href="/publications">publications</a> on my website.
         </p>

     </div>